PS222407/eshop_productservice/README.md

 CREATE INDEX CONCURRENTLY idx_products_name_gin ON "Products" USING gin(to_tsvector('english', "Name"));
 ```
 2. **Import products form database to typesense searchengine**
-Start application, open swagger and click on the ImportProducts endpoint.
+Start application, open swagger and click on the ImportProducts endpoint. **MAKE SURE TO SET APPLICATION IN DEVELOPMENT MODE!!!**

 ## Test JWT token
 This token is valid for 60 years: